When to Apply

-- Describe your duties and responsibilities for the time periods when you supervised more than one profession or discipline.
+- A description of your duties and responsibilities for the time periods when you supervised more than one profession or discipline.
 Include the dates and number of hours as well as the kinds of employees.
 Also, list the dates and hours for which you have served as acting administrator in the absence of the duly appointed administrator.

-If you are applying by AIT, submit proof that you have completed a Board-approved course of study in nursing home administration at an accredited educational institution.
-Examples of proof are a course certificate or transcript.
+- A course certificate or transcript showing that you have completed a Board-approved course of study in nursing home administration at an accredited educational institution, if you have completed your AIT program.

 To apply by reciprocity, you must hold current NHA licensure in another jurisdiction.
 If you do not have three years NHA experience in any jurisdiction where you hold a current license, at least one of the jurisdictions where you hold a current license must have licensure requirements that are substantially similar to those of Delaware.